 Don't let your goals and resolutions fall by the wayside.
 Chances are that to achieve your dreams and live a life you love, those goals and resolutions are crucial.
 Goal setting and goal achievement are easier if you follow these six steps for effective and successful goal setting and resolution accomplishment.

-This six-step goal setting and achieving system seems simple, but it is the most powerful system you will ever find for achieving your goals and living your resolutions.
+This six-step goal setting and achieving system seems simple, but it is a powerful system for achieving your goals and resolutions and even living your dreams.
 You just need to do it.
 Best wishes and good luck.